Autism Support Group Meetings

 Adult Autism Resource Group (AARG)

 The Adult Autism Resource Group (AARG) is a work-group of ASBC.
 We are parents of transition age youth and adults with autism spectrum disorders and the professionals who work with them.
 We provide information about living and work options currently available for adults with ASD, however our goal is to work towards improvement in the capacity and quality of services in Maryland.
 AARG is not a support group, but we learn from and support each other.
-This sub-group of ASBC meets at the home of Ellen Feifarek, 508 Hampton Lane on the second Tuesday of every month from 7 – 9 pm.
-If you’d like to attend our meetings or join our email distribution list, please email firstname.lastname@example.org
+This sub-group of ASBC meets the second Tuesday of every month from 6:30-8:30 pm.
+If you’d like to attend our meetings or join our email distribution list, please email email@example.com

 Parent to Parent Discussion Series:

 This discussion series provides an opportunity to build friendships and extend your support network, gain information and resources from fellow parents, and help others by sharing your experience.
-The group meets in Lutherville on Sunday mornings from 11:00 a.m. to 12:30 p.m. for six weeks beginning October 16, 2016.
+Meetings are held in Lutherville.
+One group meets Sunday mornings from 11:00 a.m. to 12:30 p.m. for six weeks.
+A second group meets Friday afternoons from 12:30 to 2:00 p.m. (participants are welcome to bring their lunch).

 Support Programs for Siblings of Autistic Children